 Before, during and after construction of a temporary access road, such disruption to the terrain can cause shifting and long-term damage to the land, including mud slides, soil erosion and sediment runoff, which require costly restoration.

 Sediment from poorly managed or unmanaged construction sites causes significant deterioration of rivers and streams.
-The professionals at New South understand how the installation, usage and removal of temporary access roads affect the terrain, particularly wetlands, and how to prevent damage.
-We are the experts in this field.
+The professionals at NEW SOUTH understand how the installation, usage and removal of temporary access roads affect the terrain, particularly wetlands, and how to prevent damage.
+We are the experts in construction sediment control.

 An Ounce of Prevention Is Worth a Pound of Cure

 We have the knowledge and skills to minimize soil erosion and related damage to wetlands, swamps and other areas that experience heavy rainfall.
 This type of damage not only causes hazardous conditions during construction, but it also results in very costly restoration.
 When projects occur on rented land, which is common in pipeline and power line construction, you are obligated to the landowner to return the land to its original state.
-Preventing sediment issues is much easier than dealing with the repairs afterward!
+Providing soil erosion and sediment control is much easier than dealing with the repairs afterward!

 Erosion Prevention and Sediment Control Process

 We hire only skilled wetland access crews to install the EWAS in sensitive, challenging terrains.
 Each dedicated EWAS crew is thoroughly trained and understands how to navigate and lay access roads across wetlands.
-No two projects are the same, which is why a New South project manager walks the wetland prior to installation to determine the optimal strategy for laying access.
-Within a month or two after using EWAS, the site is back to normal.
+No two projects are the same, which is why a NEW SOUTH project manager walks the wetland prior to installation to determine the optimal strategy for laying access.
+Within a month or two after using this sediment control system, the site is back to normal.

 Any company undertaking a project on wetlands, flood-prone land or other ecologically sensitive areas must be concerned with construction erosion and sediment control.
 At the very least, you want to avoid violations and fines; at best, you care enough about our planet to mitigate any adverse effects from your actions.